raml-org/raml-by-example/README.md

-# RAML Playground
+# RAML by Example

-Playground examples using tools from the RAML community.
+Series of examples leveraging tools of the RAML community.
 More on [RAML Playground](https://medium.com/raml-api).